farzad-mos/CV_engineer/README.md

 ---

-### Introduction for Presentation
+### Introduction

-**How I Wrote This Code**

-Hi, I'm excited to present the Drone Camera Image Simulator I built for the Lendurai job assignment.
-As someone with a basic background in programming, I approached this project step-by-step, focusing on making it simple, clear, and functional.
-Below, I'll explain how I wrote the code in a way that's easy to understand, even for beginners, and how it meets the assignment’s requirements.
+Drone Camera Image Simulator was built for the Lendurai job assignment.
+As someone with a basic background in `cpp` programming, I approached this project step-by-step, focusing on making it simple, clear, and functional.

 1. **Understanding the Task**:
    - The assignment asked for a C++ program that takes a satellite image and some inputs (x, y coordinates, altitude, and tilt angle) to create an image as if seen from a drone’s camera.
 I needed to make the output look realistic, like what a drone flying at a certain height and angle would see.